ome/omero-documentation/server/install-windows.rst

    PostgreSQL 8.3 and earlier releases are not supported.
 See :ref:`rst_limitations`.
 We suggest using 9.1, and it is assumed throughout these instructions.
-See :ref:`rst_postgresql` for specifics about each version.
+See :ref:`server/postgresql` for specifics about each version.
 The
    Windows *One click installer* can be found on the `PostgreSQL Windows download page <http://www.postgresql.org/download/windows>`_.
 You